 Although most people think of weather forecasting when they think of meteorology, meteorologists do many other kinds of work also.
 They research subjects ranging from radioactive fallout to the dynamics of hurricanes.
 They study the ozone levels in the stratosphere.
 Some teach in colleges and universities.
-A few meteorologists work in radio and televised weather forecasting programs.
-Networks usually hire their own staff of meteorologists.
+A few meteorologists create weather forecasts and report on weather events (such as hurricanes, blizzards, and tornadoes) for radio and television news broadcasts.
+Television and radio networks usually hire their own staff of meteorologists.

 Meteorologists generally specialize in one branch of this rapidly developing science; however, the lines of specialization are not clearly drawn and meteorologists often work in more than one area of specialization.
 The largest group of specialists are called operational meteorologists, the technical name for weather forecasters, who interpret current weather information, such as air pressure, temperature, humidity, and wind velocity, reported by observers, weather satellites, weather radar, and remote sensors in many parts of the world.
 They use this data to make short- and long-range forecasts for given regions.
 Operational meteorologists also use Doppler radar, which detects rotational patterns in violent thunderstorms, in order to better predict tornadoes, thunderstorms, and flash floods, as well as their direction and intensity.
 Other specialists include climatologists, who study past records to discover weather patterns for a given region.
 The climatologist compiles, makes statistical analyses of, and interprets data on temperature, sunlight, rainfall, humidity, and wind for a particular area over a long period of time for use in weather forecasting, aviation, agriculture, commerce, and public health.